Key Takeaways

 Build transparency into the UX.
 Show users what data you collect, why, and how you use it.
 This builds trust and increases the likelihood of long-term data sharing.

-HealthKit is a great foundation for mobile health data, but it is only one piece of the puzzle.
-If your users also wear Garmin watches or Oura rings, you will need to combine those data sources too.
+HealthKit is a great foundation for mobile health app development, but it is only one piece of the puzzle.
+If your users also wear Garmin watches or Oura Ring devices, you will need to combine those data sources too.

 That is where developers face the real challenge of integration.